EbruBaglan/RT1-assignment1-solution/README.md

 To run the script in the simulator, use `run.py`, passing it the file name.

-The solution for the assignment can be found inside the solution.py files.
+The solution for the assignment can be found inside the main directory, named solution.py.

 When done, you can run the program with: